 The digital world’s playing field has been leveled by low code solutions like Glide, making it easier for businesses to adapt quickly to change.
 By 2025, it is anticipated that 70% of businesses will be utilizing such solutions, based on a Gartner survey.

 Low-code software can improve the ability to communicate clearly within teams and collaborate to solve real-world problems by bridging the gap between business and tech.
-If you want to learn more about how your business can benefit from low code and no code, read our guide here.

 You’ve probably heard the devastating stats: 9 out of 10 startups fail.
 What is it exactly that goes wrong?
 Well, in most cases, it’s because products aren’t properly tested before they’re built.
 That’s how founders get millions of dollars down the line with a truly unsuccessful product.
 But didn’t they test before building?
 That’s where an MVP (Minimum Viable Product) comes in.